Fiat Ritmo: First series (1978)

 The initial four-cylinder engine range included 1.1-litre (60 PS), 1.3-litre (65 PS) and 1.5-litre (75 PS) petrol engines, inherited from the Fiat 128, although the engines were noticeably quieter in the more insulated Ritmo.
 Suspension was independent all-round, the braking system comprised front discs and rear drums and the wheels measured 13-inch in diameter.
 Gearboxes ranged from a standard four-speed manual (five-speed optional on CL models) and an optional three-speed Volkswagen-derived automatic.
-Its boot capacity ranged from 330 to 1,100 litres.
+Its boot capacity ranged from 330 to 1,100 litres (with the rear seats folded).

 The Ritmo finished second in the European Car of the Year awards, finishing narrowly behind the winning car, the Simca-Chrysler Horizon – which was similar in concept.
 The initial range in Italy was designated by their respective engine horsepower (PS):